-The organization of urban knowledge and the application of new visualization techniques in an interactive urban model provide a method for analyzing the transformations of an urban development and for posing questions about the history of architecture in an urban condition.
+The application of knowledge organization and new visualization techniques provides a method for analyzing the transformations of an urban development and for posing questions about the history of architecture.
 The organization, visualization and interpretation of the non-visual material are major problems in architectural history research, especially in urban design.
-An operational methodology is needed.
-Our goal is to develop a methodology based on a prototype of an interactive digital urban model.
-Even though the underlying framework of this model is generic and applicable to any urban area, this research uses Philadelphia as a case study.
-In so doing, it provides an electronic document for archiving and visualizing information on Philadelphia, which provides the city with an interactive tool for visualizing and analyzing urban transformations.
+Our goal is to develop a prototype of an interactive digital urban model.
+Although this study uses Philadelphia as a case, the underlying framework of this model is generic and applicable to any urban area.
+We believe it will provide a model for archiving and visualizing information on a city and for analyzing urban transformations.

-A number of considerations underlie study.
+A number of considerations underlie this study.
 The first and most important is the need of digitizing the data and visualizing the urban information.
 Second, organizing that information in a digital form.
 Finally, building an interface to navigate and guide the researchers on this organized information.
-The following objectives of this study have arisen from these considerations and questions.
-These are: (1) To conduct a research about urban transformations; (2) To develop a methodology for studying transformation in general, for this study in particular; (3) To develop a comprehensive digital model of Philadelphia; and (4) to store and link all forms of information in a single work area visual and non-visual information in an interactive way can make it possible to study the transformation of an urban setting.
-Furthermore, the creation of a possible collaborative environment among different interest groups such as facility planners, architectural designers, researchers, and students can provide several possible lines of direction for theoretical and applied research.
+The objectives of this study have arisen from these considerations and questions.
+The main objectives of this study are: 1) to conduct a research about the urban scale models and databases; 2) to develop a comprehensive computerized 3-D model of Philadelphia; 3) to store and link all forms of information in a single work area; and 4) to create a flexible interface tool to interactively assemble and edit information.

+We argue that the creation of a possible collaborative environment among different interest groups such as facility planners, architectural designers, researchers, and students can provide several possible lines of direction for theoretical and applied research.